 To ensure compliance with Georgia DCA’s Architectural Standards for safe, decent, affordable housing, DCA monitors the design and construction of all projects awarded tax credits and/or HOME, NHTF, CDBG-DR, TCAP funds.
 As such, the project team must submit documents to DCA throughout the design and construction stages, which is accomplished through the Construction Services (CS) Department's defined staged submission process as outlined below.
 Adherence to these requirements and periodic DCA staff consultations are essential to meet deadlines and QAP commitments.

-The submittal process and procedural requirements, including a list of the documents required for each submission, are further detailed in the 2023 DCA Construction Services (CS) Transmittal Excel workbook.
+The submittal process and procedural requirements, including a list of the documents required for each submission, are further detailed in the 2024DCA Construction Services (CS) Transmittal Excel workbook.
 The workbook includes submittal instructions and a program-specific transmittal form for each program type (HOME, NHTF, CDBG-DR, TCAP, 9% Tax Credit only, and 4% Bond Tax Credit only projects).
-The 2023 DCA CS Transmittal workbook and applicable DCA documents will be made available on the DCA website before the DCA award letter:
+The 2024 DCA CS Transmittal workbook and applicable DCA documents will be made available on the DCA website before the DCA award letter:

 Applicable DCA forms: